mircealungu/Pomodoro-Box/README.md

 pomodorobox
 ===========
-all your pomodoros are belong to us
+"all your pomodoros are belong to us"

-a virtual "box" to keep all your pomodoros
+"pomodoro preservator used to be the other app"

-and a series of scripts to visualize pomodoro stats
+This repo contains a sereis of scripts and apps to help you log, preserve, query, and visualize your pomodoros on OS X, Android, etc.